 If you love books and you’re looking for a creative outlet or a community of like-minded bibliophiles, you’ve got to join Bookstagram!
-Here’s everything you need to know about how to start a Bookstagram account!
+Here’s everything you need to know about how to start a Bookstagram.

-On Bookstagram, you can connect over your favorite fandoms, join fun reading challenges, and you can even work with publishers and brands to get free ARCs & bookish merch sent to your doorstep.
+On Bookstagram, you can connect with fellow book lovers over your favorite fandoms, join fun reading challenges, and you can even work with publishers and brands to get free ARC books and bookish merchandise sent to your doorstep.

 If you’re not sure where to start, keep reading.
 It’s easy to create an account.
-But first, a little introduction to the community itself.
+But first, a little introduction to the social media community itself.

 What is Bookstagram?

-Bookstagram is a little slice of Instagram reserved just for bibliophiles.
+Bookstagram is a little slice of Instagram just for bibliophiles.

 It’s not just a hashtag; it’s a way of life.

 Basically, it’s one giant book club with hundreds of thousands of people who actually understand your obsession with books.
 (In fact, they help fuel it!)

-There are users who post solely about young adult books, horror books, or classic literature.
+There are users who post solely about romance books, horror books, or classic literature.
 There are book bloggers, literary podcasters, and book vloggers (users who create videos discussing books).
 And, there are online bookshops and bookish candle companies and artists inspired by literature.

-All these people come together to make up the multi-passionate and dynamic Bookstagram community.
+All of these people come together to make up the multi-passionate and dynamic Bookstagram community.